 Mikkel Sandboe, MA Business Studies

 You will be informed about student consultancy project during your honours years as an undergraduate student.
-However, should you have any questions, please contact our Undergraduate Office.
+However, should you have any questions, please contact the Business School Undergraduate Office.